georgeus19/klofan/docs/use-cases/food-use-case.md

 ### Mapping Nutriments Property

+The following picture shows the starting schema for this sub use case.
 ![Start Schema For Sub Use Case With Generated Vocabulary](./img/after-countries-nutriments.png)

 The user selects `Nutriments` recommendation which found matching "[nutrients](http://aims.fao.org/aos/agrovoc/c_5274)" term in AGROVOC thesaurus for "nutriments" property.
 The recommendation introduction window can be seen below.